ActivisionGameScience/ags_conda_recipes/README.rst

 As always, when building packages, make sure that you have run ``source deactivate`` beforehand so that you are in the root environment.

+What just happened?
+This recipe created a sandbox environment, downloaded all dependencies (``c-blosc`` and ``cmake``), cloned ``ags_example_cpp_lib`` from github, ran ``cmake``, ran the C++ compiler, and then ran the installer.
+Finally, it created a tarball from the installed files.

 The new package is now in ``~/miniconda/conda-bld/linux-64/``.
+Check out the README in the https://github.com/ActivisionGameScience/ags_example_cpp_lib.git to see what files are included in the package.

-However, we do *not* want to upload this to ``binstar``.
-Recall that we are pretending that this is a proprietary library.
-We want to publish the package to our own repository behind the firewall.
+Since we are pretending that this is your proprietary package, we do *not* want to upload this to ``binstar``.
+We want to publish the package to your own repository behind the firewall.
+Let's see how to do this.

 Behind-the-firewall conda repository